notkiyo/notkiyo/README.md

 **Dattebayo!
 I'm Kiyo!** (That's Believe It! in Naruto for all you non-weeb developers out there)

 I'm a Python developer with a Sharingan for finding clever shortcuts (*wink wink*).
-When I'm not battling bugs with my Python jutsu, you might find me mastering the art of relaxation (because balance is the way of the Shinobi).
+When I'm not battling bugs with my dum brain, you might find me mastering the art of relaxation (sleeping, gaming, anime and etc ).

 **Looking for a coding buddy's with a fun crew!**